2019 student protests in Costa Rica: Dual Education

 The dual education project that is discussed in the Legislative Assembly in the Commission of Science and Technology would seek to implement that students from technical colleges, universities and the National Institute of Learning can apply their knowledge in companies as part of their education.
-Participation it would be voluntary.
+Participation would be voluntary.
 The project has the support of the government of Carlos Alvarado and of the National Liberation, Citizen Action and Christian Social Unity banks, and the unanimous support of the commission's deputies.

 The project, in addition to the MEDSE, is opposed by the unions and left-wing parties that consider that there would be a labor relationship between the parties; the MEDSE movement accuses the project of trying to "enslave" the students.
 The bill is opposed by deputy José María Villalta, the only left-wing deputy in the country, for which he filed more than one hundred motions that would allow him to extend the discussion of it for months.
 The bill would be approved almost unanimously by the deputies (with only two votes against) on August 12, 2019.